 Improving your Practice, using Outcome Measure tools

-Join us for this 90 minute online training webinar led by Rachael Grant, Regional Officer.
+Join us for this 90 minute online training webinar led by Lee Atkins, Regional Officer.

 The training explores the pursuit of being confident to integrate deliberate practice into your work.